zhenghaohe/zhenghao.me/content/blog/js-in-depth-types-objects-and-deep-copy.md

 ### the `typeof` operator

-First of all just a little fun fact: the typeof operator is the only operator in existence of the language that is able to reference a thing that doesn't exist and not throw an error.
+First of all just a little fun fact: the `typeof` operator is the only operator in existence of the language that is able to reference a thing that _doesn't exist_ and not throw an error.
 You can get away with something like this.

 ```js
 typeof randomeVariableIDidNotDeclare // doesn't even throw an error
 ```

-So you can use the `typeof` operator to check the data types and it works fine for `number`, `string`, `undefined`, `boolean`, `symbol`, `function` but there are some pitfalls to watch out for when using `typeof` :
+You can use the `typeof` operator to check the data types and it works fine for `number`, `string`, `undefined`, `boolean`, `symbol`, `function` but there are some pitfalls to watch out for when using `typeof` :

 - It is known bug that `typeof null === 'object'`. <a href='https://2ality.com/2013/10/typeof-null.html'>“The history of typeof null”</a> describes this bug in details.
-- It doesn't differentiate between different reference types except for functions.
+- It doesn't differentiate between different reference types except for `function`.

 ```js
 typeof [] // 'object'